griffithlab/civic-docs/docs/using/browsing.rst

      - A list of additional aliases (also from Entrez)
    * - Diseases
      - List of diseases associated with the Gene
-   * - Drugs
+   * - Therapies
-     - A list of drugs associated with the Gene
+     - A list of therapies (e.g. drugs) associated with the Gene
    * - Variant Count
      - A count of Variants associated with the Gene
    * - Evidence Count